Toronto Family Law Firm

 - Spousal Support in Canada has changed over recent years, with a new system for determining spousal support in place.
 The courts utilize Canada’s Spousal Support Advisory Guidelines, and judges who depart from those guidelines are required to provide written reasons for doing so.
 Few spouses want to pay spousal support, yet there are many times when a spouse is entitled to receive financial support.

-- Child Custody or Parenting Plans/Decision-Making is determined based on the best interests of the child first and foremost.
-Parents have joint custody, meaning both parents make the major decisions in the child’s life.
+- Child Custody is determined based on the best interests of the child first and foremost.
+One parent may have sole custody, meaning the parent makes the major decisions in the child’s life, or those decisions may be shared between the parents.
 In some instances, split custody exists, when one or more children live with one parent, while others live with the other parent.
-The child or children will usually live primarily with one parent while the other parent has regular parenting time which may be clearly spelled out or may consist of a more informal arrangement.
+The child or children will usually live primarily with one parent while the other parent has regular access which may be clearly spelled out or may consist of a more informal arrangement.

-- Child Support is generally paid by the higher-income parent.
+- Child Support is generally paid by the parent with access to the parent where the child primarily lives.
 There is a specific formula for child support which uses the Child Support Guidelines and gross parental income.
 In sole custody arrangements, the support is calculated using the payor parent’s income only.
 Child support is usually made of a basic monthly amount known as the table amount, as well as an amount for other expenses, known as special or extraordinary expenses.

 - Separation Agreements can be very useful—although not necessarily required—for partners who want to separate in anticipation of a divorce—or even to determine whether divorce is the best solution to their problems.
 A separation agreement is a domestic contract that covers such issues as parenting plans, spousal support, property division, debts, pensions, and much more.
 Once executed by both parties, a separation agreement is treated as a court order that can be legally enforced later on.